The Call of The High Desert: A Marfa, Texas Tale

 Local Marfites at Planet Marfa enjoy a brew, and Sagebrush Sonny is seated far left.

 Planet Marfa became our next foray into the Big Bend Twilight Zone.
-The place took up half a city block.
-Inside was a genuine transcendental Indian meditation TePee, a full-size school bus dedicated to dogs, a modest kitchen offering the renowned Red Barron Pizza, and a bar bustling with locals partaking in their afternoon meet-and-greet.
+The place occupies half a city block and resembles a pink-stucco Alamo.
+Inside was a genuine transcendental Indian meditation TePee, a full-size school bus dedicated to dogs, a modest kitchen serving the renowned Red Barron Pizza, and a bar bustling with locals at their afternoon meet-and-greet.
 I found myself at the bar’s edge, ready to place an order, when I noticed an elderly gentleman perched on a stool beside me.
 Out of a sense of camaraderie, I motioned to the bartender to pour the old man another beer, my treat.
-He acknowledged the gesture gratefully, and we exchanged pleasantries as we shook hands and introduced ourselves.
+He gratefully acknowledged the gesture, and we exchanged pleasantries as we shook hands and introduced ourselves.
 Resembling a character straight out of a Gabby Hayes movie, he embodied the quintessential oddity one might encounter in Marfa.
 Sagebrush Sonny Toluse, as he called himself, had called Marfa home for nigh on sixty years, having relocated from Presidio, Texas, a town situated right on the Mexico border and reputed to be the hottest spot in Texas.

-I noticed Sagebrush Sonny had a wooden peg leg where his right-side human leg would normally be.
-He noticed me staring and felt compelled to explain his missing appendage.
+I noticed Sagebrush Sonny had a wooden peg leg where his right-sided human leg would normally be.
+He noticed me staring and felt compelled to explain why he was missing an appendage.
 He asked if we were planning to visit the desert and view the famous Marfa lights.
 I said yes, we intend to do that tonight.
 He said they were quite a sight, but he warned me not to get caught out there after midnight: bad things happen in the desert.

 I wrote this story in 2012 after a visit to Threadgill’s on Barton Springs Road.
 During the Armadillo Headquarters days, I often went in and out of Austin and knew many of the musicians responsible for its progressive music scene.
 No one can remember who, what, or how it started, so why not make it an Armadillo?